nlburgin/kitten/README.md

 * Does not take stdin
 * Any argument that's not a file we can read is silently skipped.

-When called on a list of valid files, should behave identical to regular cat
+When called on a list of valid files, it should otherwise behave identical to regular `cat`

 ## System Requirements
 Any X86_64 Linux system